KONAKALAPRASANTHI/To-Do-List/README.md

 A simple and interactive To-Do List web application built using HTML, CSS, and JavaScript.

-This project demonstrates DOM Manipulation and ES6 concepts by allowing users to add, complete, and delete tasks dynamically.
+This project demonstrates DOM Manipulation, ES6 concepts, and Responsive Web Design by allowing users to add, complete, and delete tasks dynamically.

 ---